cedaro/gravity-forms-iframe/readme.txt

 #### Auto-resizing Script

-If the auto-resizing functionality isn't needed for a particular form, adjust the iframe's height attribute to accomodate the form and don't include the `<script>` tag when copying the embed code.
+If the auto-resizing functionality isn't needed for a particular form, adjust the iframe's height attribute to accommodate the form and don't include the `<script>` tag when copying the embed code.
 Leaving off the script tag will save an HTTP request.

 ### Template Hierarchy